-My research broadly focuses on the evolution and development of reptile skulls and brains.
+My research broadly focuses on the evolution and development of reptile nervous systems.
 Here you can find some of my main fields of interest and associated works.
 To request access to a PDF of one of my publications, please reach out via email.

-As part of my PhD work, I study the development of archosaurian brains including modern alligators and chickens to inform about key innovations in early archosaurian evolution.
-My work includes contrast-enhanced μCT-scanning, immunohistochemistry and HCR to understand what changes in development led to the morphologies we see today.
+As part of my PhD work, I study the development of archosaurian brains and postcranial nervous systems including modern alligators and chickens to inform about key innovations in early archosaurian evolution.
+My work integrates paleontological and developmental methods and includes collection work, contrast-enhanced μCT-scanning, and immunohistochemistry to understand what changes in development led to the morphologies we see today.

 While brains are not available in the fossil record, braincase endocasts can convey a lot of information about brain shape in extinct taxa.
 I work with morphometric and phylogenetic methods to uncover evolutionary trends in archosauromorph brain morphology and inform about the relationship between form and function.